What It Means to Be a Strategic PMO

 The Five Pillars of a Strategic PMO

-These five pillars form the foundation of every high-performing strategic PMO—moving it from administrative oversight to true driver of business results.
+These five pillars form the foundation of every high-performing Strategic PMO—moving it from administrative oversight to a true driver of business results.

 1. Strategic Alignment

-Everything starts with the question: Why are we doing this work?
-If projects don’t align with business priorities, they drain focus, resources and credibility.
+Everything starts with one question: Why are we doing this work?

 3. Delivery Rhythm & Operating Mechanisms

-In a strategic PMO, you’re not the librarian—you’re the conductor.
-You keep everyone playing in tempo, removing noise, making sure the work moves in sync with the strategy.
+In a Strategic PMO, you’re not the librarian—you’re the conductor.
+You keep everyone playing in tempo, removing noise, and ensuring the work moves in sync with strategy.

 4. Insightful Metrics That Drive Action